Jamesits/BrainPower/README.md

 For stable releases, you can go to [releases](https://github.com/Jamesits/BrainPower/releases) to download an gerber files archive.
 Most PCB manufacture sites accept this format.

-For development releases, you can use the open-source [KiCAD](http://www.kicad-pcb.org/) to open the project file located in the `BrainPower` sub-folder and plot the gerber files.
+For development version, you can use the open-source [KiCAD](http://www.kicad-pcb.org/) to open the project file located in the `BrainPower` sub-folder and plot the gerber files.

 ### Notes when ordering PCB